Deer Park–West Werribee railway line: History

 The Deer Park–West Werribee railway line was built as part of the Regional Rail Link project, with the aim of increasing capacity on the rail network by separating regional and suburban passenger services in Melbourne's west.
 The line runs from Manor junction (on the Warrnambool line) to a junction site approximately three kilometres west of Deer Park railway station (on the Serviceton line), where it joins a new pair of tracks also dedicated for regional services, bypassing several stations on the Sunbury line.
 The double-track line had two stations built on it, Tarneit and Wyndham Vale, to housing estates in those areas.

 The Geelong V/Line rail service was rerouted to use the line, no longer sharing tracks with Werribee line services operated by Metro Trains.
 Ballarat services only join the alignment at Deer Park, and Bendigo services do not use this line at all; they instead join the other part of the Regional Rail Link at Sunshine.

 Test trains began operating upon completion of the line in October 2014 and passenger services started on 21 June 2015.

+The station at Tarneit West opened as West Tarneit on 13 September 2026.

 Future expansion

 In 2018 the Andrews Government announced the Western Rail Plan, which included electrification and quadruplication of the line.
 In 2023, it was reported that the Western Rail Plan no longer included quadruplication and there are no concrete plans to electrify the line.

-During the 2022 Victorian state election, the Andrews Government committed to building two new infill stations on the corridor, Tarneit West and Truganina.
-Site investigation works are currently underway for Tarneit West.
+During the 2022 Victorian state election, in addition to the station at West Tarneit opened in 2026, the Andrews Government committed to building a new infill station on the corridor at Truganina.